 2. Choose a metabolism-boosting diet

-You don’t have complete control over your metabolism.
-For example, your genetics may mean you have a naturally slower metabolism.
-But that doesn’t mean there’s nothing you can do to be sure it’s functioning as efficiently as it can.
+Metabolism is something we can’t have complete control over.
+Genetics plays a role – meaning you might have a naturally slower metabolism.
+But that doesn’t mean it’s hopeless!
+There are so many things you can do to be sure your metabolism is functioning as efficiently as it can.

 If you’re impacted by any of these factors (many people are without even knowing it) weight loss can feel nearly impossible.
-Addressing these issues means paying close attention to your diet, and avoiding foods that are certain to disrupt your metabolism functioning.
-What are some of these foods?
-Let’s take a quick look.
+The best way to address these issues is to first identify them (you may need the help of a qualified health care practitioner), and then pay close attention to your diet.
+Avoid foods that are certain to disrupt your metabolism functioning, such as those listed below.

 One of the reasons obesity is such a problem in our country is the easy accessibility and low cost of highly processed foods.
 When we eat these foods, our body craves even more – we’re biologically programmed that way!
-But the lack of healthy nutrients in these products means we often suffer from deficiencies if they make up a large part of our diets.
+But the lack of healthy nutrients in these products means we often suffer from vitamin and mineral deficiencies if we eat too many of them instead of real, whole foods.

 If the ingredients list has words you can’t pronounce, it’s best to put it down and move on.
 Fresh fruits and vegetables, lean protein, and healthy fats are a much better choice.
 Avoid all fast food – that change alone can make a world of difference!

-For a long time, fat was demonized and sugar is what manufacturers used to make up for the lack of flavor in low fat foods.
+For a long time, fat was demonized and manufacturers turned to sugar to make up for the lack of flavor in low fat foods.
 Did you know that this war on fat was pushed forward by research funded by the sugar industry?
 More current information has clearly demonstrated that healthy fats are actually beneficial to your health – and added sugars are exactly the opposite!

-It’s so hard to avoid added sugar because it shows up everywhere, under multiple names designed to confuse consumers.
+It’s so hard to avoid added sugar because it shows up everywhere.
+And to make it more confusing, there are multiple names for it – so you can’t just look for one thing while reading labels.
 High fructose corn syrup, dextrose, maltodextrin, fructose, juice concentrate, cane syrup – it all means added sugar!
-Read the labels of foods you may think are healthy – like protein bars, granola bars, flavored yogurt, even bread.
+Take a close look at the labels of foods you may think are healthy – like protein bars, granola bars, flavored yogurt, even bread.
 You might be shocked to discover just how much added sugar is in the food you eat every single day.

 Research documents the impact that sugar has on obesity, diabetes, cardiovascular health, and other chronic conditions.
 Consumption of added sugars in the US is well above the upper limit recommended by the USDA, so it’s no wonder we see so many of the health issues on the rise.